axelf4/lisp/README.md

   Returns `ARG` unevaluated.
   The reader shorthand `'` exists, e.g. `'a` is the same as `(quote a)`.

-The reader perpetuates the mistake of `quote` returning reader constants.
+  The mistake of `quote` returning reader constants is perpetuated.

 Furthermore, currently the following set of built-in functions are defined:
 `print`, `cons`, `car`, `cdr`, `+` and `<`.